Aspern/anki-overdrive-api/src/core/README.md

 - **VehcicleDelocalizedMessage** - This message is sent if the vehicle leaves the track.

+##Testing

+The tests for this module searches for all online vehicles and chooses the first vehicle returned by the scanner.
+Before starting the tests, please enable only **one** vehicle and put it on the track.
+Then start the test with:

+        $ npm run test-core

 ##Example Usage

 Following examples should illustrate the use of the core module.